-While the City did not reach its goal for assisting 5 LMI households with housing rehab, the City is continually working to identify eligible households for the program.
-The City's NPP program denied several applications due to applicants not meeting certain program requirements.
-There are however several projects in various stages of development that will help to satisfy the established goal and the City anticipates it will report more beneficiaries in the upcoming program year.
+The City is continually working to identify eligible households for the NPP program.
+There are several projects in various stages of development that will help LMI residents with housing rehab, and the City will continue to fulfill this need in the community.
 Housing rehab remains a priority for the City, and the City will continue to fund this activity in future Annual Action Plans.